The Apothecary Diaries: Novel

-Originally, the series was only published by Natsu Hyūga on the user-generated web novel site Shōsetsuka ni Narō in October 2011.
-The publisher Shufunotomo acquired the series and then published it on their Ray Books imprint as a novel with a single volume on September 26, 2012.
+Originally, the series was published by Hyūganatsu on the user-generated web novel site Shōsetsuka ni Narō in October 2011.
+The publisher Shufunotomo acquired the series and then published it on their Ray Books imprint as a novel with a single volume on September 26, 2012, illustrated by Megumi Matsuda.

 Light novel

-In 2014, Shufunotomo began to publish the series again.
+In 2014, Shufunotomo began to publish the series again, illustrated by Touko Shino.
 This time, it was published as a light novel in their Hero Bunko imprint, which is mostly made of acquired Shōsetsuka ni Narō titles.
-Since then, the series continued to get more volumes with the story continuing, unlike the previous novel version which had just only one volume.
+Sixteen volumes have been released as of May 30, 2025.
 J-Novel Club announced in November 2020 that it had licensed the light novel series.
+In October 2023, Square Enix announced that it would release the light novels in print starting in May 2024.